-CASHe Announces Appointment of Naresh Karia to Board of Directors | Business
+CASHe announces appointment of Naresh Karia to board of directors | Business

-Mumbai, Maharashtra, India NewsVoir CASHe, Indias preferred AI-driven financial wellness platform today announced the appointment of Mr. Naresh Karia as its Non-Executive Non-Independent Director, of its systematically important NBFC arm.
-We look forward to his contribution at our Board discussions.
-Image Naresh Karia, Non-Executive and Non-Independent Director of CASHe PWR PWR
+CASHe, India's preferred AI-driven financial wellness platform today announced the appointment of Naresh Karia as its Non-Executive Non-Independent Director, of its systematically important NBFC arm.

 - Country: